vmware-clarity/clarity-guidance/1015-label-design-guidance.md

 ## Style and Color

 - **Must** choose colors for the label based on [Clarity color palette](https://clarity.design/documentation/color).
-- **Must** avoid using too many colors within the same context.
+- **Should not** use too many colors within the same context.
 Displaying too many colors may distract the user from the core of your application and the information it presents.
+- **Must not** use color alone to convey information.
 - It is recommended to reserve red, yellow, and green to display state or status.